SystemsApproach/private5g/software/gnbsim.rst

 ``servers`` block names the configuration files that parameterize each container.
-In this example, there are two servers with two containers running in each, with ``config/gnbsim-s2-p1.yaml`` parameterizing the first container on second server.
+In this example, there are two servers with two containers running in each, with ``config/gnbsim-s2-p1.yaml`` parameterizing the first container on the second server.

 These config files then specify the second set of gNBsim parameters.
 A detailed description of these parameters is outside the scope of